 To prevent any cybercrime through your devices, there are some steps that you always follow and keep in mind.

-Try to not logging in to your PC or laptop when you don’t have a very important or urgent work which can be completed only through admin user.
+Try to not logging in to your PC or laptop when you don’t have very important or urgent work that can be completed only through the admin user.
 The admin user can make all the important changes on your computer.

-Avoid using Administrator account, if it is not necessarily required.
+Avoid using the Administrator account, if it is not necessarily required.